Jonathan Daviss

 Jonathan Pierce Daviss (born February 28, 2000), also known simply as J.D. or JD, is an American actor.
-He stars as Pope Heyward in the Netflix drama series Outer Banks.
+He starred as Pope Heyward in the Netflix drama series Outer Banks.

 Early life

-Daviss was raised in Conroe, Texas and attended Conroe High School, where he played football and participated in Speech and Debate.
+Daviss was raised in Conroe, Texas, and attended Conroe High School, where he played football and participated in Speech and Debate.
 He has a younger sister.
 Following high school, his mother sold their house, and they moved to California for him to pursue an acting career.

+Career

+Signed for representation at CAA March 2026.
+It was revealed at the CinemaCon 2026 that Daviss was slated to star as Snoop Dogg in an upcoming untitled biopic for Universal Pictures with Craig Brewer directing.